JACGWD/First-Semester-Global-Project/contact-form-css.md

 Similar to what we did in the footer assignment, we can now add visual flair to our design by adding whitespace (margins and/or padding) to specific elements and **adding background images in that empty space**.

-To Target a specific element when you have several of teh same type on the page (for eample a fieldset), give the one you want to target a class name.
+To target a specific element when you have several of the same type on the page (for example one of the three fieldsets), give the one you want to work on a class name.

         <fieldset class="comment-box">